 Whenever my Trustee's rights as to the control and maintenance of a life insurance policy or any interest in a life insurance policy could result in the inclusion of the proceeds of the policy in the estate of the insured for tax purposes, decision making with regard to a life insurance policy or interest in a policy is to be made by the Special Co-Trustee.
 Gifting Powers

+Gifting Powers

+Gifting Powers may be owned only by the Trustor and no gifts are to be made unless a Gift strategy is to be used in a certain scenario which is yet to be identified.

 To the extent my Trustee has the authority to make gifts of income or principal to such Trustee and to the extent this authority to gift may result in, or appear to be, a conflict of interest or an opportunity for self-dealing or may produce adverse tax consequences, the Special Co-Trustee is to make all decisions with regard to any gifts made to such Trustee.
+This paragraph may be deleted

 Amendment Powers